Benefits of a Conservation Easement:

 Federal and State Income Tax Benefits:

-- Under Treasury Regulations Section 1.170(h), a conservation easement is considered to be a charitable contribution.
-Its value is determined by appraisal.
+• Under Treasury Regulations Section 1.170(h), a conservation easement is considered to be a charitable contribution.
+Its value is determined by qualified appraisal.

 State Tax Credits:

-- Additionally, Georgia, North Carolina, South Carolina, Virginia, Colorado, New Mexico and several other states have created opportunities for significant tax credits via conservation easements.
+• Additionally, Georgia, North Carolina, South Carolina, Virginia, Colorado, New Mexico, California and several other states have created opportunities for income tax credits via conservation easements.

 Estate Tax Benefits:

-- The value of land reserved for development is often enhanced by that land’s proximity to the preserved land, although the appraised estimate of the value of this enhancement reduces the amount of the deductions that can be claimed.
+• The appraised estimate of the value of this enhancement may reduce the amount of the deductions that can be claimed.

-- By partnering with those who can use the deductions and credits, an owner can be encouraged to preserve his lands even if he cannot personally use all of the tax benefits.
-The owner receives a discounted payment from the partner(s) for a portion of his ownership interests.
+• By partnering with those who can use the deductions and credits, an owner may be encouraged to preserve his lands even if he cannot personally use all of the tax benefits.

-- Investing partners can receive an attractive return on their investment and feel good about facilitating the conservation of meaningful lands.
-Additional residual values are often included.
+• Partners can receive an attractive return and feel good about facilitating the conservation of meaningful lands.